 Which One Should You Choose?

-When comparing the two, the connected goatee is great for those who want a straightforward, polished look with minimal upkeep.
+When comparing the two, the connected style of goatee is great for those who want a straightforward, polished look with minimal upkeep.

 It’s perfect if you need a beard style that fits in with formal or business settings.